 SLCN in young people (Youth Justice)

-Up to 60% of young people in the youth justice estate have communication difficulties with 46-47% of these in the poor or very poor range Many of these individuals have experienced poverty and adverse childhood experiences (Bryan et al, 2007).
+Up to 60% of young people in the youth justice estate have communication difficulties with 46-47% of these in the poor or very poor range.
+Many of these individuals have experienced poverty and adverse childhood experiences (Bryan et al, 2007).

 As outlined in the 2019 ‘Improving healthcare in criminal Justice Strategy’, the RCSLT and YJA study in the Lisburn area (2012)1 carried out 147 screening assessments in six months and found 54% of young people had some SLCN (79 clients).
 Of those, 78% could probably have had their needs met by a suitably trained CJS professional and 22% likely needed a specialist SLT (17 clients).